Celebrate Clean Hospitals Day 2024: Elevating Health Care Environmental Hygiene to Safeguard Patient and Staff Safety Worldwide

 It's essential to remember that health care environmental hygiene encompasses both human and technical elements.
 Both are vital for a robust environmental hygiene program, and neither should be undervalued.

-That said, if we look at the WHO Multimodal Improvement Strategy (MMIS), which is based on the WHO Global Surveys on hand hygiene, almost all the strategy's pillars deal with human elements rather than technical ones.
+That said, if we look at the WHO Multimodal Improvement Strategy (MMIS), around which the WHO Global Surveys on hand hygiene have been based, almost all the strategy's pillars deal with human elements rather than technical ones.

 The MMIS comprises 5 pillars and has been adopted as an implementation strategy for environmental hygiene, especially with the development of the Healthcare Environmental Hygiene Self-Assessment Framework (HEHSAF).
 Although other implementation strategies are available, this one has benefited IPC for 2 reasons.
 First, it is comparatively simple, and second, it has been used in thousands of hospitals worldwide for hand hygiene.
 Seeing how low the global adherence to environmental hygiene is across resource levels, second, it makes the most sense to approach it in the simplest, most effective way possible.